G. B. Greene Jr.: Career

 He became deputy chief of staff for personnel, Air Defense Command, in July 1956; and he was named chief of staff of ADC in July 1959.
 Moving to Ramstein Air Base, Germany, in August 1960, he became deputy commander of the Seventeenth Air Force.
 In August 1961 he was named deputy chief of staff for operations at Headquarters, U.S. Air Forces in Europe, Wiesbaden, Germany.

 Greene returned to the United States and became director of military personnel, Deputy Chief of Staff for Personnel, at U.S. Air Force Headquarters in July 1963.
 He moved to the U.S. Air Force Military Personnel Center at Randolph Air Force Base, Texas, in July 1965, to become the assistant deputy chief of staff/personnel for military personnel, the new designation for the military functions which had been moved from Washington to Randolph.

+Later years

 In July 1967, he was assigned as commander of the Lackland Military Training Center, Air Training Command, and as commander of Lackland Air Force Base, Texas.
 He retired August 1, 1970.
 He later died in 1998.

 His decorations include the Distinguished Service Medal, Distinguished Service Cross, Silver Star, Legion of Merit and the Air Medal.